 Students who do not complete a regular provincial high school diploma may complete a Test of General Education Development as an alternative to high school graduation.
-Admission to TWU will be granted providing a standard score average of 500 is achieved with a minimum of 450 in any of the five individual tests.
+Admission to TWU will be granted providing a minimum of 165 in all of the four individual tests.
 Eligibility to complete the GED may vary from province to province.
 Students are encouraged to contact their local school board for more information.

 B.C.
 Adult Graduation Diploma (BCAGD)

 Applicants who have completed the Adult Graduation diploma must be at least 19 years old and have completed the diploma with four provincial level academic courses, one of which must be English.
 A minimum average of 67 per cent is required in these courses.